CS-433/ml-project-2-orlovietf/README.md

-    ├── datasets.py: definition ProteinDataset used by the ESM model ├── esm.py: defitinion of the esm model we used ├── evaluate.py: code to evaluete the performance of the esm model ├── run.py: python script to run and evaluate the esm model ├── train.py: code for training the esm model
+    ├── datasets.py: definition ProteinDataset used by the ESM model ├── esm.py: defitinion of the esm model we used ├── evaluate.py: code to evaluete the performance of the esm model ├── run.py: python script to run and evaluate the ESM model ├── train.py: code for training the esm model
 ├── CS_433_Class_Project_2.pdf: a report of the project.
 ├── README.md